Homestead Survival: How To Master Plan Your Own Safe Haven

 ↓ Building My BEST DUGOUT EVER – ALONE into Wild Forest

-They are great if you have no intention of moving and can build them now before SHTF.
+They are great if you do not intend to move, but you can build them before SHTF.

 The good news is, if you stock this shelter with lots of guns, ammo, food, water, etc., you’ll be ready.